KTStephano/peaches-bot.docs/tutorials/tutorial06.markdown

 This function returns the new value after performing the increment.
 If the data didn't already exist in the database, a new entry will be created and set to the value provided by amount.

-# Example: earn and spend
+# Example 1: earn and spend

-This will create 2 functions: earn which randomly adds some amount to a user's balance, and spend which decrements some amount.
+This will create 2 commands: `/earn` which randomly adds some amount to a user's balance, and `/spend` which decrements some amount.

 Here is the code for earn: